MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 ## Social Media

-Social media is also a way to find information about your target, like a number of employees, physical address, events, job posting, requirements, products and more.
+Social media is also a way to find information about your target, like several employees, physical address, events, job posting, requirements, products and more.
-Facebook, Linkedin, Indeed, and other jobs sites are the most useful sites to gather information passively.
+Facebook, Linkedin, Indeed, and other job sites are the most useful sites to gather information passively.

 ## theharvestor